Mortgage Denial By Underwriter And How To Take Next Steps

-- The number one reason for mortgage denial is due to the fact that the borrower was not properly qualified.
+- The number one reason for mortgage denial is due to the fact that the borrower was not properly qualified

-- Source of down payment should be confirmed prior to issuance of pre-approval letter.
+- Source of down payment should be confirmed prior to issuance of pre-approval letter

-- The pre-approval stage of the mortgage process is the most important part.
+- The pre-approval stage of the mortgage process is the most important part

-- There is no reason why a pre-approved borrower should get a mortgage denial if the borrower was properly qualified.
+- There is no reason why a pre-approved borrower should get a mortgage denial if the borrower was properly qualified

 Loan officers should do the following prior to issuing a pre-approval letter:

-- Make sure the mortgage loan application, commonly known as the 1003, is accurate and complete.
+- Make sure the mortgage loan application, commonly known as the 1003, is accurate and complete

-- Qualify the borrower by asking them questions and not just assuming.
+- Qualify the borrower by asking them questions and not just assuming

-- For example, credit reports are not fully accurate and there are important items that may not be reporting on credit report such as judgments and tax liens.
+- There are important items that may not be reporting on credit report such as judgments and tax liens

-- Public records such as bankruptcies, foreclosures, short sales, judgments, tax liens will be discovered during mortgage process when lender does third party national public records search.
+- Public records such as bankruptcies, foreclosures, short sales, judgments, tax liens will be discovered during mortgage process when lender does third party national public records search

-- Not all public records are listed on credit reports.
+- Not all public records are listed on credit reports

-- Check and review all credit inquiries and make sure that borrower has not incurred any new debt that can be discovered during mortgage underwriting process.
+- Make sure that borrower has not incurred any new debt that can be discovered during mortgage underwriting process

-- The above is important, especially with borrowers with higher debt to income ratios.
+- The above is important, especially with borrowers with higher debt to income ratios

-- Thoroughly review tax returns.
+- Thoroughly review tax returns

-- Thoroughly review credit report and make sure there are no credit disputes.
+- Thoroughly review credit report and make sure there are no credit disputes

-- Credit disputes during mortgage process is not permitted with the exception of medical collections and non-medical collections with zero balances.
+- Credit disputes during mortgage process is not permitted with the exception of medical collections and non-medical collections with zero balances

-- Loan officers should run automated underwriting system prior to issuance of pre-approval.
+- Loan officers should run automated underwriting system prior to issuance of pre-approval

 - Many home buyers go to their local bank where they do their banking for a mortgage

-- Then they get the bad news that their mortgage application got denied.
+- Then they get the bad news that their mortgage application got denied

 Finding Reason For Mortgage Denial

-- Most banks want a minimum of a 640 credit score or higher with no late payment histories in the past 24 months.
+- Most banks want a minimum of a 640 credit score or higher with no late payment histories in the past 24 months

 - Under HUD Guidelines, collections and charged off accounts do not have to be paid to qualify for FHA Loans

 - Most banks will either approve it or deny a mortgage applicant and will not go to the trouble of doing a rapid rescore and advise them on credit

 Options After Mortgage Denial